jenningsanderson/qa-tiles-plus/README.md

 The `RUN.sh` script will do everything that is needed.

 ### Running Individually:
-Each script is numbered to run in order.
-First, `wget` the latest `planet.osm.pbf` file with step-0:
+Each script is numbered to run in order:

     $ ./step-0-install-dependencies-and-download-planet.sh